Key takeaways

 - Include flexible deadlines and lighter assignments

+These types of courses usually involve lighter coursework and fewer high-pressure exams.
 Courses like Public Speaking or Intro to Film Studies don’t require complex calculations or 20-page theses—but that doesn’t mean they’re useless.
 Many help you build valuable communication or cultural analysis skills.
+Understanding how each course affects your academic performance is just as important as choosing the class itself.
+Using tools like a Test Average Calculator can help you estimate your grades during the semester and make adjustments early if needed.

 How to Find the Easiest Classes to Boost Your GPA?